SebastianManoli/MusicVisuals/README.md

 My visual responds to audio input by changing the size, colour and position of the balls based on the amplitude of the music.
 The rectangles create a border that represent the audio waves/spectrum, with their size and colour changing dynamically based on the amplitude of the music.
 In my class, I have a lerped buffer that stores the amplitude of the audio and this makes the rectangles on the border to change size and colour depending on the amplitude of the music.
 Overall, I mainly used the ```lerp()```, ```getAudioBuffer()``` and ```getSmoothedAmplitude()``` functions to help me achieve this.

 ## Joint
 The dynamic twisting spiral effect is achieved by continuously updating the pixel colours based on the audio amplitude, and the calculated value from the sine and cosine functions.
-As the audio chnages, the amplitude affects the colour and saturation of the pixels, while the sine and cosine functions create a swirling motion.
+As the audio changes, the amplitude affects the colour and saturation of the pixels, while the sine and cosine functions create a swirling motion.

 # What I am most proud of in the assignment
 ## Sebastian